Dr Arwa Abugable

 Key awards

-Award for Excellence, Her Highness Sheikha Fatima Bint Mubarak.
+An Excellence Award from Her Highness Sheikha Fatima bint Mubarak.